 Going ahead to 2010, we take a sneak preview of Ubuntu Lucid Lynx live to see what all the fuss is about with the window controls, and check out the latest version of Elive 2.0 Topaz to see how much has changed since version 0.3.
 Also we look at our first DVD, the OSGeo Live DVD, and compare it with a vanilla Xubuntu Meerkat live CD.

-Finally, in 2011 we try our first USB-stick-based live system, the first release candidate of Debian Squeeze.
+In 2011 we try our first USB-stick-based live system, the first release candidate of Debian Squeeze.
+And finally in 2017 we have a look at a security-focused, tor-enabled incognito system called Tails.